Sean Mannion (American football): Minnesota Vikings (second stint)

-On September 2, 2021, Mannion signed with the Minnesota Vikings practice squad.
+On September 2, 2021, Mannion signed with the Vikings practice squad.
 On September 21, 2021, Mannion was promoted to the active roster.
 When Vikings starter Kirk Cousins tested positive for COVID-19, Mannion was named as the starting quarterback for the team's Week 17 game at the Green Bay Packers.
-In the game, Mannion threw his first career touchdown pass to K.J.
-Osborn for 14 yards.
+In the game, Mannion threw his first career touchdown pass to K. J. Osborn for 14 yards.

 On March 22, 2022, Mannion re-signed with the Vikings.

 Mannion was released by the Vikings on August 30, 2022.

 Seattle Seahawks (second stint)

-On September 1, 2022, Mannion was signed to the Seattle Seahawks practice squad.
+On September 1, 2022, Mannion was signed to the Seahawks practice squad.
 His practice squad contract with the team expired after the season on January 14, 2023.

+Minnesota Vikings (third stint)

+On October 11, 2023, the Vikings signed Mannion to their practice squad.
+He was released on November 28.

+Seattle Seahawks (third stint)

+On December 8, 2023, Mannion was signed to the Seahawks practice squad.
+His contract expired when the team's season ended on January 7, 2024.

+Coaching career

+On February 3, 2024, Mannion retired from professional football and joined the coaching staff of the Packers as an offensive assistant working with quarterbacks and the passing game.

+On January 30, 2025, Mannion was promoted to quarterbacks coach after Tom Clements' decision to retire from the NFL.